new2devops292405/Gen_Website_Project/README.md

- New website is under conscruction.
+ New website is under construction.
  # Gen_Website_Project